Stefan Lazarević: Early years and rise to the throne

-According to the conclusion of peace, Prince Stefan pledged to send extra squads to the Ottoman sultan and pay tribute, and he and his brother Vuk Lazarević had to appear annually at the Sultan's Palace to confirm the allegiance to Bayezid I. In addition to these common vassal obligations, Bayezid I married youngest daughter of Prince Lazar and Princess Milica, Olivera, which, her brother and the new prince, Stefan, personally had to take to the Sultan Bayezid in Bursa.
-The effects of this peace deal were immediately visible because already in summer 1390, Serbian forces reinforced with extra Ottoman detachments, recaptured the lost cities, and probably in part of this campaign the Ottomans took Golubac.
-Stefan militarily supported various Ottoman campaigns while Bayazid I in return supported Stefan against his opponents and his restoring of Serbia which would become a relatively strong state.
+According to the terms of the peace, Prince Stefan pledged to send extra squads to the Ottoman sultan and pay tribute, and that he and his brother, Vuk Lazarević, had to appear annually at the Sultan's palace to confirm their allegiance.
+In addition, Bayezid I married the youngest daughter of Prince Lazar and Princess Milica, Olivera, and Vuk and Stefan had to personally take her to Sultan Bayezid in Bursa.
+The effects of this peace deal were immediately visible; already in summer 1390, Serbian forces reinforced with extra Ottoman detachments recaptured the lost cities.
+Stefan militarily supported various Ottoman campaigns, and in return, Bayazid I supported Stefan against his opponents and his restoration of Serbia, which would become a relatively strong state.

-There is no data of the activities of Vuk Branković during this period.
-It is certain that after the Battle of Kosovo he sought to expand his domain (he has conquered the part of Polimlje) and he used the same title that was used before him by Prince Lazar (lord of Serbs and Podunavije).

-However, by early May 1390, Vuk felt threatened and he asked the Republic of Ragusa to facilitate his safety, if it comes in a quandary.
-But there is no evidence that there was direct hostility between Stefan and Vuk Branković.
-The two families kept the uneasy peace during this period.

-The conflict in the Serbian-Hungarian border has continued over the next two years.
-In Summer 1392, Sigismund crossed near Kovin and marched to Ždrelo, then retreated and tried to take Golubac.
-At the same time, the area of Vuk Branković has been under Ottoman attack.
-In early 1392, they have occupied Skoplje and continued marching north, forcing Vuk by the end of the year to make peace with Bayezid and become his vassal.
+There is nothing on the activities of Vuk Branković during this period.
+It is certain that after the Battle of Kosovo, he sought to expand his domain (he had conquered part of Polimlje), and that he used the same title that was used by his father (Lord of Serbs and Podunavije).
+However, by early May 1390, Vuk felt threatened by Stefan, and he asked the Republic of Ragusa to facilitate his safety if it came to a conflict.
+There is no evidence of direct hostility between Stefan and Vuk, and the two families kept an uneasy peace during this period.
+Conflict at the Serbian-Hungarian border continued over the next two years.
+In the summer of 1392, Sigismund crossed near Kovin and marched to Ždrelo, then retreated and tried to take Golubac.
+At the same time, the land of Vuk Branković were under Ottoman attack.
+In early 1392, the Ottomans occupied Skoplje and continued marching north, forcing Vuk to make peace with Bayezid and become his vassal by the end of the year.